fablabnk/TriggWorkshop/README.md

 __Components needed:__ _1 x 1N5819 Diode_

 - Orientation here _does_ matter, the silver line on the diode should align with the white line on the board.
-In addition, the leg closest to the silver line should go in the square pad marked with a K
+In addition, the leg closest to the silver line should go in the square pad marked with a K.

 ### Resistors

-__Components needed:__ _1 x 1M Resistor (Brown, Black, Black, Yellow, Brown), 1 x 100k Resistor (Brown, Black, Black, Orange, Brown), 2 x R4 1k Resistor (Brown, Black, Black, Brown, Brown)_
+__Components needed:__ _1 x 1M Resistor (Brown, Black, Black, Yellow, Brown), 1 x 100k Resistor (Brown, Black, Black, Orange, Brown), 2 x 1k Resistor (Brown, Black, Black, Brown, Brown)_

 - Shown simply as 1M, 100k and 1k on the board
 - Orientation does not matter, they can be soldered either way round